Push Push (band): Formation and Early Years (1985-86)

 Former Rangitoto College students Mikey Havoc (vocals), Ken "Kenny" Green (drummer), Andy Kane (aka Andy Wilson, lead guitar), and Steve Abplanalp (bass) formed the band in Auckland around 1985 or 1986.
 Silver (guitar) then joined, followed by Scott Cortese (drummer, formerly in the band Whiskey and Lace) who replaced Green.

 A Trillion Shades of Happy (1992)

 The band released their debut (and only) album A Trillion Shades of Happy in 1992.
-Their first single "Trippin'" was recorded at Airforce Studios (Auckland), with the drum track done in one take.
+Their first single "Trippin’" was recorded at Airforce Studios (Auckland), with the drum track being done in one take.
 The song reached #1 on the New Zealand charts.
 The bonus track "I Love My Leather Jacket" was recorded at The Lab.
 Backing vocals on the track 'Dig My World' were provided by Jan Hellriegel.
 "Song 27" and "What My Baby Likes" were also released from the album, and went on to be further New Zealand Top 10 hits for the band.